chrdev/wat4ff/README.md

       |   objc.dll
 ```

-* Or, highly unrecommended, install iTunes from the Store.
-By default no other
+* Highly unrecommended, install iTunes from the Store.
+By default 3rd party
-  software can use DLLs within the app folder.
-You have to manually grant
+  software cannot load DLLs reside in the app folder.
+You have to manually set
   permissions by using something like icacls.
+This method cripples the system!
+  Only builds with WAT4FF_USE_APPMODEL explicitly defined support this method.

 ## Tips

-For movies, use -q to control quality, ranging from 0 to 14, best quality to
-smallest file.
+`-q 0` gives the best quality, and `-q 14` gives the smallest file.
+Some useful parameters are:

-`-q 4` ~ 192 Kbps stereo, very high quality, recommended for most movies.
+`-q 4` gives ~192 Kbps stereo, very high quality, recommended for movies.
-`-q 3` ~ 224 Kbps stereo, transparent, use it for opera or live.
+`-q 3` gives ~224 Kbps stereo, transparent, use it for opera, live, etc.

 For low-res lectures, use `-profile:a 4 -b:a 48k` for HE-AAC at 48 Kbps.